cysouw/diathesis/text/c03_prepositions.md

  \c.
 Ich arbeite für dich
  \d. \* Ich arbeite dir

 Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu INFINITIVE* phrase \Next[a,b].
-In this usage, it is actually also possible to use the paraphrase *dafür, dass* \Next[c].
+In this usage, it is also possible to use the paraphrase *dafür, dass* \Next[c].
 This is an obvious counterexample to the claim that this paraphrase identifies governed prepositions.

 \ex.
  \a.
 Ich arbeite für ein besseres Leben.